 Simulation-Based Education for PEM Training

 Simulation has become an integral part of many PEM residency and fellowship training programs.
 SBE has been effectively integrated into pre-existing curriculum to better address PEM competencies and to provide trainees an opportunity to practice managing both common and rare conditions.
 Studies have shown that SBE improves the performance of emergency teams during simulated pediatric trauma resuscitations.2,6 The PEM training programs that have integrated simulation as a key learning modality have found that focused, frequent and effortful instructional interventions are necessary to achieve substantial performance improvements.3 A longitudinal approach to the integration of simulation into the PEM curriculum was described by Cheng et al.,4 where 43 different acute care scenarios, packaged as 12 different core and specialty modules, were delivered over 2 years of PEM training.
-Knowledge, technical skills, and behavioral skills were discussed and reviewed after each ...
+Knowledge, technical skills, and behavioral skills were discussed and ...